-Honestly, I don't have much time to read anymore because any free moment I can find I'm writing, but if I do download an audio or ebook it's usually because someone has recommended the book to me or it's on Audible.
+Honestly, I don't have much time to read anymore because any free moment I can find, I'm writing, but if I do download an audio or ebook it's usually because someone recommended it.
 I believe authors to be some of the most prolific humans out there and if I'm called to read their work or it's recommended to me more than three times, I certainly try to do so.
 Writing is not easy...so read an author's work!
 It means the world to them!!!!

 Do you remember the first story you ever wrote?

 Oh my yes.
 I remember the first story I ever wrote was back in first grade about a little boy who loved a little girl so much they grew together until the day they married knowing all along that their souls were born to be together.
-Many would eye-roll that or judge it but it's the mind source gave me...I'm not wasting it!
+Many would eye-roll that or judge it but it's the mind I was given...I'm not wasting it!
 Now, the first book I ever published?
 That's something I'll never forget!
 BreathHealer Book I is still a great love story for me because it incorporates so much of my past in it.
-It was also the first story I'd ever finished and stepped forward with, into a 275-page novel, that's now still online!
-This was back in 2009, so quite a few years back but it's sparked a taller fire within me.
+It was also the first story I'd ever finished and stepped forward with, into a 275-page novel.
+This was back in 2009, so quite a few years back but it sparked a fire within me.
 I will forever write, read, and dream in books.

 What is your writing process?